Arizona Coyotes

+History

 Original Winnipeg Jets (1972–1996)

 The team began play as the Winnipeg Jets, one of the founding franchises in the World Hockey Association (WHA).
 The Jets were the most successful team in the short-lived WHA, winning the Avco World Trophy, the league's championship trophy, three times and making the finals five out of the WHA's seven seasons.
 It then became one of the four teams admitted to the NHL as part of a merger when the financially struggling WHA folded in 1979.

 However, the club was never able to translate its WHA success into the NHL after the merger.
 The merger's terms allowed the established NHL teams to reclaim most of the players that had jumped to the upstart league, and the Jets lost most of their best players in the ensuing reclamation draft.
 As a result, they finished last in the NHL during their first two seasons, including a nine-win season in 1980–81 that is still the worst in franchise history.
-However, they recovered fairly quickly, making the playoffs 11 times in the next 15 seasons.
-But the Jets only won two playoff series, largely due to being in the same division as the powerful Edmonton Oilers and Calgary Flames.
-Because of the way the playoffs were structured for much of their Winnipeg run, the team was all but assured of having to defeat either the Oilers or the Flames (or both) to reach the Conference Finals.
+However, they recovered fairly quickly, making the playoffs 11 times in the next 15 seasons, but the Jets only won two playoff series, largely because they were in the same division as the powerful Edmonton Oilers and Calgary Flames.
+Because of the way the playoffs were structured for much of their Winnipeg run, the team was all but assured of having to defeat either the Oilers or the Flames (or both) to reach the conference finals.
 In 1984–85, for instance, they finished with the fourth-best record in the NHL with 96 points, at the time their best as an NHL team.
 However, they were swept by the Oilers in the division finals.
 Two seasons later, they dispatched the Flames in the first round, only to be swept again by the Oilers in the division finals.
-The franchise would not win another playoff series for 25 years.
+The franchise did not win another playoff series for 25 years.